-Table 1 - Some early telepresence definitions
+Table 1 - Some early definitions of presence

-Akin et al. (1983) The word telepresence means remote presence At the worksite, the manipulators have the dexterity to allow the operator to perform normal human functions.
+Al: (4002) The control of the co Akin et al. (1983) The word telepresence means remote presence At the worksite, the manipulators have the dexterity to allow the operator to perform normal human functions.
 At the control station, the operator receives sensory feedback of sufficient quantity and quality to provide a feeling of actual presence at the worksite.
 Sheridan's (1986) (Telepresence means) "visual, kinesthetic, tactile or other sensor feedback from the teleoperator to the human operator that is sufficient and properly displayed such that the human feels that he is present at the remote site, and that the teleoperator is an extension of his own body."
 Steuer (1992) "the extent to which one feels present in the mediated environment, rather than in the immediate physical environment."
 Lanier and Biocca Presence consists of the sensation of being in a certain (1992: 156) environment" (i.e., the perception of being inside a collection of pre- existing extra-mental objects); telepresence is "the experience of being in an environment thanks to a means of communication" Bates (1992) One of the keys to an effective virtual world is for the user to be able to "suspend disbelief."
 That is, the user must be able to imagine that the world portrayed is real, without being jarred out of this belief by the world's behavior.
-Slater and Usoh presence in an IVE involves the commitment of the person's entire (1993) neurology to the "suspension of disbelief" that they are "somewhere else" rather than where their physical body really is Slater and Usoh "(environment) displayed by the computer.
-The human participant (1993) constructs the world through perception of these displays, and operates in an extended virtual space, created by the interaction between the human perceptual system, and the computer- generated displays.
-This affords the possibility of participants maintaining a sense of presence in the VE, that is the (suspension of dis-) belief that they are in a world other than where their real bodies are located." - ·

-Lombard and "An illusion of non-mediation occurs when a person fails to Ditton (1997) perceive or acknowledge the existence of a medium in his/her communication environment and responds as he/she would if the medium were not there."
+Slater and Usoh presence in an IVE involves the commitment of the person's entire (1993) neurology to the "suspension of disbelief" that they are "somewhere else" rather than where their physical body really is Lombard and "An illusion of non-mediation occurs when a person fails to Ditton (1997) perceive or acknowledge the existence of a medium in his/her , communication environment and responds as he/she would if the medium were not there."
 Draper et al. "A mental state in which a user feels physically present within the (1998) computer-mediated environment."
-Riva (1999: 91) "the key issue for developing satisfying virtual environments is measuring the disappearance of mediation, a level of experience where the VR system, and the physical environment disappear from the user's phenomenal awareness."
-Slater (2002) "the total response to being in a place, and to being in a place with other people.
-The 'sense of being there' is just one of many signs of presence"
+Riva (1999: 91) "the key issue for developing satisfying virtual environments is measuring the disappearance of mediation , a level of experience where the VR system, and the physical environment disappear from the user's phenomenal awareness."
+Slater (2002) "the total response to being in a place, and to being in a place with [[[[[[[[[[[[[[[[[[[[other people.
+The 'sense of being there' is just one of many signs of presence."
+F-333

-More recent definitions of presence are presented in Table 2.
+Somewhat more recent definitions of presence are presented in Table 2.
 The term perception plays a more prominent role, and we notice the words sensory and action occurring frequently.

-Table 2 - Newer definitions of presence
+Table 2 - More recent definitions of presence